Can U get PTSD from Bullying

-Precursor of future health issues.
+Precursor of future health issues

 Definition of PTSD

-Who Is Affected
+Who Is Affected?

 There are typical symptoms that develop because of bullying.
-These ca feelings of powerlessness, helplessness, anger, and fear.
+Bullying can cause feelings of powerlessness, helplessness, anger, and fear.
 This makes the bullying far more likely to trigger an episode of PTSD.
 Even though most people associate PTSD with military veterans.
-It can develop in almost anyone that has suffered an emotional or physical trauma.
+It can develop in almost anyone that has suffered emotional or physical trauma.
 It can even come from a sexual trauma like rape.

-The four major groups of PTSD symptoms are
+The four major groups of PTSD symptoms are.

 - Reliving the event (through flashbacks or nightmares, for example).